rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 import your_plugin from "your_plugin";
 ```

-User actually gets `your_plugin/dist/index.js` file, and Rsvim will never know about the `your_plugin/src/index.ts` typescript source code.
-Here typescript is just a language compiler and js files are the compiled output.
+User actually gets `your_plugin/dist/index.js` file, and Rsvim will never know about the `your_plugin/src/index.ts`.
+Here ts files are just source code, while js files are the compiled output that really work with the js runtime.

 ### Types Declaration